FlyHuman/lsg-course/partA.md

 #### Log in to the UI

 * Open a terminal in your laptop
-  * To prepare your environment support graphical windows type (press enter to submit each command):
+  * Windows users only: type the following commands to prepare your environment support graphical windows (press enter to submit each command):

   ```sh
   echo "export DISPLAY=localhost:0.0" >> $HOME/.bashrc